Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilience: State of the Art Definitions and Disruption Landscape

 A significant part of unplanned failures are induced by unintentional external factors such as natural disasters and adverse weather effects~\cite{RH20_resilientGuide}.
-Such failures are often far more dynamic and broader in scope and impact than internal failures.
-Unfortunately, disaster induced network failures will be more prevalent in the future as climate change is increasing the frequency and intensity of extreme weather events.
+These generally affect the lower layers (network layer and below).
+Such failures are often much broader in scope and impact than internal failures.
+Unfortunately, disaster induced network failures will be more prevalent in the future as climate change increases the frequency and intensity of extreme weather events.
 Disruptions may also occur due to technical failures in interdependent networks such as power or backhaul networks and due to solar storms~\cite{machua2016_techDisasters}.
-Although not a network failure per se, the lack of network availability in remote areas also affects resiliency as it impacts the key 6G value of \textit{inclusiveness} and challenges the global coverage target.
+Although not a network failure per se, the lack of network availability in remote areas also affects resilience as it impacts the key 6G value of \textit{inclusiveness} and challenges the global coverage target and the use of public wireless networks to serve critical communications\footnote{For example, \href{https://www.ericsson.com/en/cases/2025/ericsson-and-erillisverkot-the-next-chapter}{the TETRA based public safety communications network in Finland will be replaced by a system operating on Elisa's (a Finnish operator) commercial 4G/5G network}}.